Skip to content

 kubectl get aerospikeclusters aerocluster -n aerospike -w

-Wait until the PHASE column shows Completed.
+Wait until the PHASE column shows Completed, then press Ctrl+C to stop watching.
 This can take a few minutes, depending on your cluster size and the resources available.

 Terminal window